swent-epfl/mvp-prd/template/5-mvp.md

 * We hope to achieve a score of 4 stars out of 5 in the Play Store ratings.
 We will be regularly monitoring feedback to identify recurring comments about our application, and adapting our approach accordingly.
 * A survey will be carried out at the end of each month to respond to requests from users who would like to add new categories, and to ensure that each of them has at least one event available per week.
 This will enable us to assess demand and, why not, try to improve the visibility of certain activities that are struggling to develop (special events organised by the application).
+* A survey in order to know the user experience with the app so far and if they would recommend it to their peers or if they like the application enough to continue using it.
+Maybe include like time to time popups like we have on certain applications which ask the user for feedback by rating the app in order to know user feeling about the same.

 ### Association Implication